-- for peer mentoring. - 3.
-FT faculty members who choose not to be a mentor upon eligibility according to paragraph (2) above shall have the option to be a mentor in subsequent years. - A.4 Integration with Legislative Funding.
-Salary increases granted pursuant to A.3.a and A.3.b above must be authorized and funded by the Legislature.
-When state funds are appropriated for a base salary increase, the District and the AFT shall meet to mutually determine the distribution of these funds. - A.5 Increment Eligibility Activities.
-Eligibility for a share of the annual increment includes, but is not limited to, the following: - A. all credits necessary for undergraduate or graduate degree programs or vocational certification. - B. credit courses, seminars, workshops, colloquia, institutes, lectures, field or research study, etc. offered by the District, other higher education institutions, or industrial or professional organizations. - activities for professional-technical certification and development. - D. activities which support District, college and/or division goals. - E. joint committee participation: joint committee and faculty representative participation. - F. ex-officio faculty representatives to Board of Trustees. - G. employment experience in the District
+A.4 Integration with Legislative Funding.
+Salary increases granted pursuant to A.3.A and A.3.B above must be authorized and funded by the Legislature.
+When state funds are appropriated for an annual salary increase, the District and the AFT shall meet to mutually determine the distribution of these funds.

+A.5 Increment Eligibility Activities.
+Eligibility for a share of the annual increment includes, but is not limited to, the following:

+- A. all credits necessary for undergraduate or graduate degree programs or vocational certification. - B. credit courses, seminars, workshops, colloquia, institutes, lectures, field or research study, etc. offered by the District, other higher education institutions, or industrial or professional organizations. - C. activities for professional-technical certification and development. - D. activities which support District, college and/or division goals. - E. joint committee participation: joint committee and faculty representative participation. - F. ex-officio faculty representatives to Board of Trustees. - G. employment experience in the District